alphagov/govuk_app_config/README.md

 Some frontend apps support languages that are not defined in the i18n gem.
 This provides them with our own custom rules for these languages.

+## Time zone

+This gem sets `config.time_zone` to `"London"` - this cannot currently be overridden in application config.

 ## License